erwazzzzzzz2/django-devcontainers/README.md

 ## Know Issues:

 1. Sometimes I’ve found that VSCode would fail to forward the port automatically now that we’ve published port 8000 in the docker-compose.yml, which conflicts with the port forwarding feature.
 In that case you should try runserver by binding to 0.0.0.0, i.e. python manage.py runserver 0.0.0.0:8000.
-Or alternatively, you could also just remove ports from the docker-compose.yml file.
+Or alternatively, you could also just remove ports from the docker-compose.yml file as done in this example.

 2. When formatting and linting are enable you will be requeste to install the Python extension of VSCode.
 This appears to be a bug where the extension is slow / isn't installed as it should be and the manual install is required see [GitHub Issue 1967784](https://github.com/microsoft/vscode/issues/196794)